 What are the best M Night Shyamalan movies?
 The director broke through in the late ’90s and quickly established a very distinct style of filmmaking full of twists, thrills, and a little bit of theatricality.
 But what are Shyamalan’s finest works?

 The horror movie director has worked with some incredible actors over the years to tell some mind-blowing stories.
 The quality of Shyamalan’s work is so unpredictable though, and you never quite know what to expect going into one of his thriller movies.
 The only thing that’s a given is that you’re going to get a wild plot twist along the way.

 So, what are the best M Night Shyamalan movies then?
-We’ve assembled six of them right here for you.
+We’ve assembled seven of them right here for you.

 The best M Night Shyamalan movies: